-In addition, Streetscape is contracted to perform services outside its immediate remit, such as:
+In addition, Streetscape is contracted to perform services outside its immediate remit, for example:

 - Litter picking services and tidying such as leaf-clearing in other Cheshire East towns.

-- Maintaining the verges and outdoor environment in new housing estates.
+- Maintaining the verges and outdoor environment on new housing estates.

-These external contracts make money for CTC.
+These external contracts provide income for CTC.
 The team has not to date sought these contracts proactively, but has acquired them by word-of-mouth referrals.
-For example, a new homes developer asked ‘who maintains the roundabouts in Congleton – we want them to come and maintain our development’.
+For example, a new homes developer asked ‘who maintains the roundabouts in Congleton? – we want them to come and maintain our development’.

 What about Sustainability?

 Streetscape continues to review our environmental credentials and this work is stepping up now that CTC has declared a Climate Emergency.
-More sustainable and perennial planting is expensive up front, but, will last longer and so cost less in the long term.
-Further measures are planned, but to date we have made some progress as follows:
+More sustainable and perennial planting is expensive up front, but will last longer and so cost less in the long term.
+Further measures are planned, or are in place already:

 - We now use peat-free compost.